kjdion84/turtle/readme.md

 For example, you're probably going to want to change the `dashboard()` method in `AppController` to show charts or something.
 So you'd create your new controller file inside `App\Controllers` and extend the turtle `AppController` class.

 Then you can simply override the `dashboard()` method to do whatever you want.
 This can be done for every single model & controller of the package.
 Check out the model & controller files in `vendor/kjdion84/turtle/src` to see the methods you can override and what they do by default.

-## reCAPTCHA

-You must enter your reCAPTCHA keys in order for reCAPTCHA to display in the register/contact forms.
-If no reCAPTCHA keys are entered, those forms simple won't use it which leaves you vulnerable to spam & bot accounts.

 # Usage